Hermes: Iconography

 The image of Hermes evolved and varied along with Greek art and culture.
-In Archaic Greece he was usually depicted as a matured and bearded man, who dressed as a traveler, herald and shepherd.
+In Archaic Greece he was usually depicted as a matured and bearded man, who dressed as a traveler, herald, or shepherd.
 This image remained common on the Hermai, which served as boundary markers, roadside markers, and grave markers, as well as votive offerings.

+Homer described Hermes as a youth with the first down on his upper lip, while the 2nd-century satirist Lucian noted the down on his cheeks.

 In Classical and Hellenistic Greece, Hermes was usually depicted as a young, athletic man lacking a beard.
 When represented as Logios (Greek: Λόγιος, speaker), his attitude is consistent with the attribute.
 Hermes Ludovisi by Phidias or Myron possibly represent beardless Hermes Logios.
 Praxiteles showed him with the baby Dionysus in his arms.